OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Devices/Omega2.md

 ## Onion Omega2 {#omega2}

 <!-- intro of the Omega2 IoT computer -->
 The Omega2 is the latest in development boards from Onion.
-It comes packed with built-in Wi-Fi
+It comes packed with built-in Wi-Fi, a Linux Operating System, flexible GPIOs, and a powerful processor, among other things.

 ### The Omega2 at a Glance